 Perhaps there is some uncertainty here about whether the Government’s pledge covers only the grants that will have been promised by Horizon 2020 before March 2019, leaving a gap in 2020.
 The whole tenor of the Government’s pronouncements on these matters during the last two and a half years suggests that such a gap would also be filled.
 But if that has not been definitely stated, one might reasonably expect Universities UK, the Russell Group and their sister-organisations to be asking for a clearer and fuller promise.

-That would be a very reasonable and responsible act of lobbying.
-But the same cannot be said of an open letter warning that any ‘no-deal’ Brexit would be ‘an academic, cultural and scientific setback from which it would take decades to recover’.
-The worst-case (and most improbable) scenario here is that there would be a dip in funding of roughly one year.
+To press for a clearer guarantee of that, as this open letter does, is also a reasonable act of lobbying.
+But the same cannot be said of warning that any ‘no-deal’ Brexit would be ‘an academic, cultural and scientific setback from which it would take decades to recover’.
+The worst-case (and most improbable) scenario here is that there would be a dip in funding, in some categories, of less than two years.
+That would indeed have very negative effects for particular researchers – but only for the short term, not creating an overall academic setback that would last for ‘decades’.
+(To add a little perspective here, we should recall that EU research funding of all kinds contributes only 2.6 per cent of all UK university income; this worst-case scenario involves losing only a portion of that.)
 The long-term future will almost certainly involve the UK being a full participant in these EU programmes, whether we leave with a ‘deal’ or not.
 And if there is any uncertainty about that, it will be the same uncertainty in both cases.